aliseyedi01/Front-End-Interview/react.md

     - Perfect for simpler state management needs.
 - **Lifecycle Methods**
   - **Class:**
-    - Has access to lifecycle methods like `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount`.
+    - Has access to lifecycle methods like `componentDidMount`, `componentDidUpdate`,
     - Useful for operations like data fetching, subscriptions, or manual DOM manipulations.
   - **Function:**
     - Utilize the `useEffect` hook to perform side effects and cleanup.